 7) AMD Ryzen 5 3600X

-Among all the new processors that AMD has come up with, the 3600X Ryzen 5 just does a fine job catering to every need.
-It comes at a pretty decent price and has a good-enough core count.
-You won’t have to compromise on clock frequencies, and you will always get the familiar socket from AMD.
+Among all the new processors AMD has come up with, the 3600X Ryzen 5 does a fine job catering to every need.
+It comes at a pretty reasonable price and has a good-enough core count.
+You won’t have to compromise on clock frequencies and always get the standard socket from AMD.

 It comes unlocked and features 12 threads and 6 cores.
 These specs are quite enough for most streamers as the chip can run at around 3.8 GHz, and you can turbo it up to 4.4 GHz.
 The best part is that it comes with a Wraith Spire cooler that will keep it cool.